Skip to Main Content

 The primary mission of APAAC is to coordinate and provide training and education to prosecutors throughout Arizona.

-The RAND Blog: Crime and Violence Prevention
+The RAND Corporation: Crime and Violence Prevention

 The RAND Corporation is a research organization that develops solutions to public policy challenges to help make communities throughout the world safer and more secure, healthier, and more prosperous.